tuchandra/sitev1/content/about.md

 # About
 Hi, my name is Tushar!
-This is my website.

-And this is another paragraph.
+I'm currently a data scientist at Nielsen.
+I did my master's in computer science and undergrad in computer science and the [Integrated Science Program](https://www.isp.northwestern.edu/), both at Northwestern (go 'cats!).

+More coming soon!